scivey/relevanced/docs/introduction/motivations.md

 These problems can be acceptable for a simple application, but they scale with the number of models in use.
 A larger application may need to score hundreds or thousands of separate document streams against a corresponding number of centroids.
 Alternately, it may need to score one document stream against many centroids for [multi-label](https://en.wikipedia.org/wiki/Multi-label_classification) or [multi-class](https://en.wikipedia.org/wiki/Multiclass_classification) classification.
 In these cases, the simpler approach's inefficiencies can reach unacceptable levels.

 **relevanced** addresses this by taking on the role of maintainer of the application's SVM models.
 It keeps a single copy of each centroid loaded in memory, and knows to reload this copy whenever an update occurs.
-Because it is written in C++, it can compute scores against these centroids much more efficiently than workers written in most other languages would be able to.
+Because it is written in well-profiled native code, it can compute scores against these centroids much more efficiently than workers written in most other languages would be able to.

 ### Serialization and persistence
 Given a calculated centroid representing a collection of documents, we need a way to serialize it and a place to store its serialized representation so that it can be used by other processes.